RakipGit/Privileged_Access_Management_PAM_Devolutions_Lab/README.md

 - Added the domain user `pamtest3` to the PAM vault.
 - Tested the connection with heartbeat to confirm the successful integration of the privileged account.

 After the account was added, Devolutions Server became responsible for managing its password lifecycle.
+Heartbeat was used to confirm that the managed account was healthy and that DVLS could validate the credential.